anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-04-Author-ML-PySpark-Scripts.md

 <hr>

 ## 2. The exercise, at a high level
-In this module we will test PySpark scripts provided as part of the lab individually in preparation of authoring a Vertex AI pipeline, in the next module, that orchestrates the execution.
+In this module we will test PySpark scripts provided as part of the lab, each script individually, in preparation of authoring a Vertex AI pipeline that chains/orchestrates the ML experiment steps into a DAG, in the next module.

 ![M4](../06-images/module-4-02.png)
 <br><br>